We're back at it once again, Rushland Boy, in the fastest three hours in media, meeting and surpassing all audience expectations every day.

 That's not what she's saying here.

-I understand this perfect.
+I understand this perfectly.

-And it's youth speaking, it's youthful idealism speaking.
+And it's youth speaking.

-This I mean the truth of the you know every man knows that women run things.
+This, I mean, the truth of the, you know, every man knows that women run things.

 Every man knows that.